Where to go when in 2022

 Thirty years ago this month, in 1992, Slovakia declared itself a sovereign state and began negotiations with the Czech Republic to disband what had been Czechoslovakia.
 Today, it’s a thriving central European country with much to offer visitors, from fairy-tale castles (don’t miss the Unesco-listed ruins of Spiš, which perches above the town of Spišské Podhradie, or the turreted, Romanesque, lemon-yellow Bojnice) to hikes through the scenic Tatra Mountains.
 Spend a day in the Dobšinská Ice Cave, deep within a mountain, to observe stalagmites, stalactites and semi-frozen waterfalls.

-BA will launch two new summer seasonal routes to the Azores, an autonomous region of Portugal, situated nearly 900 miles west of Lisbon in the Atlantic Ocean.
-An archipelago of nine volcanic islands, its biggest is São Miguel, and BA flights to here will start on Saturday 2 July, followed by a weekly flight to Terceira on Sunday 10 July.
+BA has launched two new summer seasonal routes to the Azores, an autonomous region of Portugal, situated nearly 900 miles west of Lisbon in the Atlantic Ocean.
+An archipelago of nine volcanic islands, its biggest is São Miguel, and BA flights to here start on Saturday 2 July, and a weekly flight to Terceira on Sunday 10 July.
 Expect lush, green, mountainous terrain and opportunities for whale-watching, soaking in hot springs, and swimming with wild dolphins.

 Take off to Jamaica